I. International Conditions of Sale

-3. Without prejudice to Bartscher's continuing claims, the customer will indemnify Bartscher without limit against all claims of third parties which are brought against Bartscher on the grounds of product liability or similar provisions, to the extent that the liability is based on circumstances which - such as, for example, the presentation of the product - were caused by the customer or other third parties without express written consent of Bartscher.
+2. Irrespective of continuing statutory or contractual claims, the customer will indemnify Bartscher without limit against all claims of third parties which are brought against Bartscher on the grounds of product liability or similar provisions, to the extent that the liability is based on circumstances which - such as, for example, the presentation of the product - were caused by the customer or other third parties without express written consent of Bartscher.
 In particular, the indemnity also includes the reimbursement for expenses incurred by Bartscher and is granted by the customer waiving further conditions or other objections, in particular without requiring compliance with control and recall obligations, and waiving any defence of limitation.

-4. In relation to pictures, drawings, calculations and other documents as well as computer-software, which have been made available by Bartscher in a material or electronic form, the latter reserves all proprietary rights, copyrights, other industrial property rights as well as know-how rights.
+3. In relation to pictures, drawings, calculations and other documents and computer-software, which have been made available by Bartscher in a material or electronic form, the latter reserves all proprietary rights, copyrights, other industrial property rights as well as know-how rights.

-5. All communications, declarations, notices etc. are to be drawn up exclusively in German or English.
+6. All communications, declarations, notices etc. are to be drawn up exclusively in German or English.
 Communications by means of fax or e-mail fulfil the requirement of being in writing.

-4. All contractual and extra-contractual disputes as well as disputes under insolvency law, arising out of or in connection with contracts to which these International Conditions of Sale apply, including their validity, invalidity, violation or cancellation as well as other disputes arising out of the business relationship with the customer shall be finally resolved, without recourse to the ordinary courts of law, by arbitration according to the Swiss Rules of International Arbitration (Swiss Rules) in force on the date when the Notice of Arbitration is received in accordance with these Rules.
-The tribunal shall consist of three arbitrators, one (1) of them shall be nominated by the claimant, one (1) of them by the respondent and the chairman of the tribunal shall be designated by the two arbitrators so nominated, or if the amount in dispute is inferior to € 100.000, there shall be one (1) arbitrator appointed according to the Swiss Rules of International Arbitration.
+4. All contractual and extra-contractual disputes as well as disputes under insolvency law, arising out of or in connection with contracts to which these International Conditions of Sale apply, including their validity, invalidity, breach or cancellation as well as other disputes arising out of the business relationship with the customer shall be finally resolved, without recourse to the ordinary courts of law, by arbitration according to the Swiss Rules of International Arbitration of the Swiss Chambers’ Arbitration Institution in force on the date when the Notice of Arbitration is received in accordance with these Rules.
+The tribunal shall consist of three (3) arbitrators, one (1) of them shall be nominated by the claimant, one (1) of them by the respondent and the chairman of the tribunal shall be designated by the two arbitrators so nominated, or if the amount in dispute is inferior to € 250.000, there shall be one (1) arbitrator appointed according to the Swiss Rules of International Arbitration.
 The place of the arbitration shall be Zurich/Switzerland, the languages used in the arbitral proceedings shall be German and/or English.
-The competence of the Arbitral Tribunal excludes especially every statutory competence, which is provided by reason of a personal or substantive relation.
-If this arbitration clause is ineffective or ceases to be effective, the exclusive local and international jurisdiction of the courts which have jurisdiction for Salzkotten/Germany is agreed for all disputes instead.
-Instead of bringing an action before the arbitral tribunal and irrespective of any ineffectiveness of the arbitration clause, Bartscher is also entitled to bring an action before the State Court which has jurisdiction for Salzkotten/Germany or the State Court of the customer’s place of business, or any national court with jurisdiction according to domestic or foreign law.
+The competence of the Arbitral Tribunal excludes especially every statutory competence of state courts, which is provided by reason of a personal or substantive relation.
+If this arbitration clause is ineffective or ceases to be effective, the non-exclusive jurisdiction of the courts which have jurisdiction for 33154 Salzkotten/Germany is agreed for all disputes instead.
+If the relevant place of business of the customer is within the European Economic Area (EWR) or Switzerland, irrespective of any ineffectiveness of the arbitration clause and instead of bringing an action before the arbitral tribunal, Bartscher is also entitled to bring an action before the State Court which has jurisdiction for 33154 Salzkotten/Germany or the State Court of the customer’s place of business.